mattetti/merb_babel/README.markdown

 or
     _(:translation_key)

-The translation uses the full locale (language and country) if set and available, otherwise the language localization will be displayed.
+The translation will use the full locale (language and country) if set and available, otherwise the language translation will be displayed.

+*Params*

+You can pass a hash of parameters after the translation key.
+For instance:

+    t(:greetings, :language => 'fr')

+Would lookup the French translation for the greetings key and return 'Salut'

+You can also pass the country code to use the full locale.

+    t(:greetings, :language => 'en', :country => 'AU')

+would lookup the Australian English translation for the greetings key and return "G'day"

 Other plugins you might want to look at: